 - 1. By geographical type:

-- a) United Kingdom and Republic of Ireland.
+- a) United Kingdom and Republic of Ireland as one figure.

 - 2. By rate band:

 - a) At Full Rate

 - b) Below Full Rate

 - 3. By total average single copy subscription sale over the period.

-- 4. By total single copy subscription sale for the Selected normal issue.
+- 4. By total single copy subscription sale for the selected normal issue.